 The first step into your Microsoft 365 cloud adoption journey

-Now that you have a framework for understanding the non-linear nature of the Microsoft 365 cloud adoption journey, along with the benefits and challenges you can expect with your cloud migration journey, in our next article, we’ll turn our attention to the planning phase.
+Now that you have a framework for understanding the non-linear nature of the Microsoft 365 cloud adoption journey and the benefits and challenges you can expect, we turn our attention to the planning phase in our next article to build a solid Microsoft 365 migration strategy.